* Container shipping fundamentals at best since 2010 -CEO

 * Q2 hit by $700 mln impairment charges

 COPENHAGEN, Aug 16 (Reuters) - Denmark's A.P.
-Moller Maersk gave an upbeat outlook for container shipping on Wednesday, lifting its shares as investors looked beyond one-off second-quarter charges.
+Moller Maersk gave an upbeat outlook for container shipping on Wednesday, lifting its shares by more than 4.5 percent as investors looked beyond one-off second-quarter charges.

 Maersk has been hit by low oil prices at its energy arm and sliding prices in its shipping business in recent years due to lacklustre global trade and a glut of available ships for hire.